 As a wannabe-writer, I kept journals and was drawn to travel writers like Eric Newby and Dervla Murphy.
 I also read books by other writers like Neither Here Nor There by Bill Bryson, The Great Railway Bazaar by Paul Theroux, First Overland by Tim Slessor, and even The Travels by Marco Polo.

 In Ethiopia with a Mule was my first Dervla travel book, which I bought for seven pounds in the late 1980s (discounted "due to slight stain").
 I was familiar with Dervla from Newby's anthology, but Century Publishing's 1984 book cover of a Henry Salt lithograph of the Ethiopian Highlands also caught my eye.

 I travelled through Ethiopia on a truck safari in 1995.
 How Dervla managed to get about the country with only a mule for support and company in the mid-1960s is a tale well worth reading.
 But then, she was the intrepid Irish woman who rode her bicycle 3000 miles to India in 1963 -- without support or company!

 My second Dervla, The Ukimwi Road, is the 1992 tale of riding her sixtieth birthday present to herself, a mountain bike, from Kenya to Zimbabwe.
-I bought the book in the mid-1990s when I was planning an overland journey across the region.
+I bought the book in the mid-1990s when planning an overland journey across the region.

-I was in my mid-thirties when I travelled by local transport down through Africa.
-How fit and resourceful was Dervla doing it by bike in her sixties?
+I was in my mid-thirties when I travelled by local transport through Africa.
+So how fit and resourceful was Dervla doing it by bike in her sixties?
 It's no surprise Wikipedia lists her occupation as "Cyclist and Travel Writer".

 It contains the piece Newby selected for A Book of Travellers' Tales, where Dervla fired a shot to scare off a "six-foot, scantily clad Kurd" in Dogubayzit, a Turkish frontier town, which I visited in the early-1990s.

 In her customary fashion, the intrepid Dervla comments of the incident: